U.S. tech dominance could offer leverage over Russia — or backfire

 Even as Russians furiously buy iPads, Android devices and Windows-based computers, President Vladimir Putin is pushing hard to wean the country from Western technologies.
 And if Russia and other U.S. rivals succeed, there also could be long-term damage to the ability of American intelligence agencies — particularly skilled in exploiting U.S.-made tech — to track developments in the next conflict, experts say.

-The upshot is that while technology sanctions can be unquestionably powerful, it’s a power that, when deployed, can spark backlashes that undermine its long-term utility.
+The upshot is that although technology sanctions can be unquestionably powerful, it’s a power that, when deployed, can spark backlashes that undermine its long-term utility.
 Depriving rivals of American-made technology also threatens the future global prospects of an industry that has driven U.S. economic growth for most of this century.
 The rise of a Russian Google — or a Chinese Facebook or an Iranian YouTube — are not theoretical developments.
 They are happening already.

 “When you cut them off from American tech, they will find alternatives,” said Peter Micek, general counsel for Access Now, a human rights group that lobbies to keep Internet services available to people worldwide.
-“They might suck for a while, but give them time, and they’ll figure it out.”

 U.S. officials and technology executives are attempting to navigate this chessboard of risk and reward as they assemble a potent set of punitive moves against Russia.